-The gamma spectrometry stations (NaI detector) for measuring the ambient gamma radioactivity and the gamma radioactivity of some radionuclides, of which there are 64 localized on the fences around nuclear sites of SCK•CEN, nuclear power stations of Tihange and Doel as IRE.
+The 64 gamma spectrometry stations (NaI detector) for measuring the ambient gamma radioactivity and the gamma radioactivity of some radionuclides (10 predefined nuclides), are localized on the fences around nuclear sites of SCK•CEN, nuclear power stations of Tihange and Doel as IRE.
 Photographs show a station in its environment.